verifast/verifast/README.Windows.md

   - Camlp4 (an OCaml preprocessor, for the streams notation used in VeriFast's parser)
   - GTK+ (a cross-platform GUI toolkit)
   - Lablgtk (OCaml bindings to GTK+)
-  - Z3 4.5.0 (a powerful theorem prover, including OCaml bindings)
+  - Z3 4.8.5 (a powerful theorem prover, including OCaml bindings)

-  It does so by downloading a [VFDeps](http://www.cs.kuleuven.be/~bartj/verifast/vfdeps-17.12-win32.zip) package from my (Bart Jacobs') homepage with pre-compiled versions of these dependencies.
-I created this package by running the [make_vfdeps_win32/Makefile](https://github.com/verifast/verifast/blob/master/make_vfdeps_win32/Makefile) Makefile using GNU make.
+  It does so by downloading a [VFDeps](https://github.com/verifast/vfdeps-win) package with pre-compiled versions of these dependencies.
+To see which version is currently being used, see [setup-windows.sh](https://github.com/verifast/verifast/blob/master/setup-windows.sh).
 Note: these binaries are location-dependent.
-They need to be below `C:\vfdeps-17.12`; that is, extract the archive into `C:\`.
+They need to be below `C:\vfdeps`; that is, extract the archive into `C:\`.

 Building VeriFast
 -----------------